Best hand tracking games for Oculus Quest Android Central 2021

 Virtual Piano is a similar concept to VRtuos but with one big exception: you don't actually need a piano to play this virtual one — just a table.
 Virtual Piano starts by aligning the real table in front of you as if it were a piano and then overlays the appropriate keys where they would actually be if there were a piano in front of you.
 While it's not quite as geared toward teaching piano as VRtuos is just yet, it's still under development and gives you a great way to practice.
 The physical table helps deliver convincing tactile feedback that would otherwise be lost in the virtual world without a real piano.

 Interdimensional Matter is a puzzle game that appears to be simple on the surface; take the object apart, insert the "cores" into the correctly shaped slots, and put the object back together.
 Even a preschooler could do it, right?
-In this dimension, sure, but between dimensions, there's no telling what's going to happen to the matter as it bends and moves in ways you won't expect.
+In this dimension, sure, but between dimensions, there's no telling what will happen to the matter as it bends and moves in ways you won't expect.
 It doesn't feel the same without your hands, and that's what makes this such an excellent experience!

 While the Oculus Rift has an official version of Minecraft, the Oculus Quest is without its own port of the venerable voxel survival game.
 Voxel Works Quest attempts to recreate the magic of Minecraft with the bonus of letting you use your actual hands to interact with the blocky world.
 It's still got a long way to go before it has all the features of Microsoft's incredibly deep title, but it's darn fun to play, given the new level of interaction present.